ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Related Work

-There is a rich and diverse body of research related to requirements engineering.
-The main advantages of ARSENAL over prior work are a less restrictive NL front-end, a more powerful FM analysis framework, and a stronger interaction between the NL and FM stages.
+The main advantages of ARSENAL over prior work in requirements engineering are a less restrictive NL front-end, a more powerful FM analysis framework, and the ability to generate a full formal model directly from NL text.

-Kress-Gazit et al.~\cite{kress-gazit:2008}, Smith et al.~\cite{smith:02} and Shimizu et al.~\cite{shimizu:02} propose grammars for representing requirements in controlled natural language.
-The natural language interfaces suggested in these papers are restrictive --- ARSENAL can extract information automatically from a wider range of natural language styles.